-How Clare Bridge®, Brookdale's Alzheimer's and dementia care program, can help your patients sleep better
+How Clare Bridge, Brookdale's Alzheimer's and dementia care program, may help your patients sleep better

-Sleep experts recommend several simple practices that can help with a better night's sleep including the following:
+Sleep experts recommend several simple practices that can help with a better night's sleep, including the following:

-- Stick to a sleep schedule. - Go to bed, and wake up, at the same time every day, even on the weekends. - Get some exercise every day.
+- Go to bed, and wake up, at the same time every day, even on the weekends. - Get some exercise every day.
 But not close to bedtime. - Avoid nicotine and caffeine.
 Both are stimulants that keep you awake. - Avoid alcohol and large meals before bedtime.
 Both can prevent deep, restorative sleep. - Limit electronics before bed. - Create a good sleeping environment.
 Keep the temperature cool if possible.
 Get rid of sound and light distractions.
 Make it dark.